The current Endoscopy IV study

 the Danish clinical collaboration provides all the plasma, serum and buffy-coat samples plus the audited clinical data—all of which combined improves the entire blood-based screening concept.

 Commercial contractual research and collaboration agreements introduce specific laboratory analyses and fundings to the study, which reduce otherwise requirements for external—private and/or govermental—grants and foundations.

-Based on the contracts signed the entire study is headed by PI—Professor Hans Jørgen Nielsen, MD, DMSc—who also, referring contractuallly, ensure that at least half of the primary IPR remains in Danish hands.
+Based on the signed contracts the entire study is headed by PI—Professor Hans Jørgen Nielsen, MD, DMSc—who also, referring the contracts, ensure that at least half of the primary IPR remains in Danish hands.

 By June 2015 contracts we have signed contracts with:

 Abbott Laboratories Inc., Chicago, USA • ChemImage inc., Pittsburgh PA, USA • Clinical Genomics Inc., Bridgewater, NJ, USA • DiscernDX Inc., San Francisco, CA, USA • EDP Biosciences Inc., Nashville, TN, USA • VolitionRX, Isnes, Belgium•